pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli qualifier [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Command group to view QualifierDeclarations.
+      Command group for CIM qualifier declarations.

-      Includes the capability to get and enumerate CIM qualifier declarations defined in the WBEM server.

-      pywbemcli does not provide the capability to create or delete CIM QualifierDeclarations
+      This command group defines commands to inspect qualifier declarations.

+      Creation, modification and deletion of qualifier declarations is not currently supported.

-      In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the command.
-These are NOT retained after the command is executed.
+      In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'qualifier' keyword.

     Options:
       -h, --help  Show this message and exit.

     Commands:
-      enumerate  Enumerate CIMQualifierDeclaractions.
-      get        Display CIMQualifierDeclaration.
+      enumerate  List the CIM qualifier declarations in a CIM namespace. get        Get a CIM qualifier declaration.

 .. _`pywbemcli qualifier enumerate --help`: